How Our PR Services Work

 This is also where we can be honest about fit.

-Sometimes we will be excited about several possible angles straight away.
-Sometimes we may need to manage expectations.
-Sometimes we may tell you that PR is possible, but that another marketing activity should come first.
+Sometimes we may tell you that PR is possible, but that another marketing activity, clearer positioning or stronger assets should come first.

 Step 3: Sign-Up and Onboarding

-Once you join the PR Plan, we begin onboarding.
+Once you join the right PR service, we begin onboarding.

 Onboarding is where we collect the information, assets and context needed to run your campaign properly.